jkazalekor/blog/src/blog/2025-05-06-credit-default-full-stack-web-app.md

 tags: ["post", "featured"]
 image: /assets/blog/article-4.jpg
 imageAlt: Credit Default Web App
 description: Predicting credit default risk is a critical task in the financial sector.
 This project delves into building a predictive model using the "Default of Credit Card Clients" dataset from the UCI Machine Learning Repository.
-The objective is to develop an end-to-end machine learning pipeline, culminating in a deployable web application.
 ---

 <h2>Introduction</h2>